NPIOcean/kval/README.md

 ###### Project

-- The project is managed by the Oceanography section at the [Norwegian Polar Institute](www.npolar.no/en).
+- The project is maintained by the Oceanography section at the [Norwegian Polar Institute](www.npolar.no/en).
     - External contributions (pull requests, issues, whatever) are very welcome!
 - We will attempt to follow the guidelines from the [Scientific Python Library Development Guide](https://learn.scientific-python.org/development/).